Our Leadership

 Linda received a medical degree from Temple University School of Medicine and completed her residency at the Geisinger Medical Center in Danville, Pennsylvania.

-Folashade Omole, MD, FAAP
+Folashade Omole, MD, FAAFP

 Physician Director at Large